 We have tiny victories everyday that keep us focused, inspired, and above all else - thankful for the community that makes this work possible.
 Click around to see some of the milestones that brought us joy and kept us focused in 2016.

 Our programs are growing, our team is growing, and our community is growing.
 We've doubled our team, and released a new tool to law enforcement that is being used in 8 countries.
 We're building on our momentum - expanding our deterrence program, investing in our products and exploring new solutions for industry to help identify bad content sooner.
 We hope you'll join us as a digital defender, or apply to one of our open positions.

 New companies are joining the fight and lending their talent to end child sexual exploitation online.
 MemSql is the newest company to stand up and offer their technology to support the identification of children and the shrinking of online abuse environments.
 If your company would like to join us, we’d love to hear from you.

 We’re investing in building new technologies, like the Child Finder Service.
 This tool leverages existing facial recognition practices, and focuses on the specific difficulties of child abuse.
 Once live, this tool will better identify victims of online child sexual abuse, and significantly decrease the number of images that need to be reviewed before finding a match.

 This year we’re headed to Washington, D.C. to educate policy makers on the nuances of this issue, and to advocate for investment in the innovation and technology to prevent it.
-Co-founder Ashton Kutcher will be kicking off the year speaking to the Senate Committee on Foreign Relations about the international aspect of the crime and the successes of this community.
-We hope you'll watch along!
+Co-founder Ashton Kutcher kicked off the year speaking to the Senate Committee on Foreign Relations about the international aspect of the crime and the successes of this community.
+Watch his testimony.

 Some partners are uniquely positioned to share their technology to support our product expansion.
 Whether it’s a platform, service, or strategic support, our tools exist because of your support.
 Thank you for believing that by working together we could have an astonishing impact on the lives of vulnerable children.